The key to job search success

 So how do you demonstrate this?
 You ask good questions about the job and the company.
 The more you know and understand about the company, the better the questions you will be able to ask.
 If other candidates have done very shallow research, you will automatically stand out as someone who has done their homework.
 Curiosity demonstrates initiative and an ability to think outside the box, two attributes that potential employer’s love.

 So the point is it is never too early to start to research a potential employer.
-Keep an eye out for our next article where we will focus on how to do your research or visit our Career Service page for more information on how we can assist you to make your next career move.
+Keep an eye out for our next article where we will focus on how to do your research.